newrelic/newrelic_microsoft_sqlserver_plugin/README.md

 Below is an example of the `plugin.json` file's contents, you can add multiple objects to the "agents" array to monitor different instances:

 ```
+{
+  "agents": [
+    {
-{  "agents": [    {      "type" : "sqlserver",      "name" : "Production Database",      "connectionString" : "Server=.\SQLExpress;Database=master;Trusted_Connection=True;",      "includeSystemDatabases" : "false",      "includes" : [        {
+      "type" : "sqlserver",
+      "name" : "Production Database",
+      "connectionString" : "Server=.\SQLExpress;Database=master;Trusted_Connection=True;",
+      "includeSystemDatabases" : "false",
+      "includes" : [
+        {
           "name": "AdventureWorks",
-          "displayName": "My AdventureWorks Database"        }      ],      "excludes" : [        {
+          "displayName": "My AdventureWorks Database"
+        }
+      ],
+      "excludes" : [
+        {
+          "name": "nameOfDatabaseToExclude"
+        }
+      ]
+    },
+    {
-          "name": "nameOfDatabaseToExclude"        }      ]    },    {      "type" : "azure",      "name" : "Azure Cloud Database",      "connectionString" : <Your SQL Azure connection string>    }  ]}
+      "type" : "azure",
+      "name" : "Azure Cloud Database",
+      "connectionString" : <Your SQL Azure connection string>
+    }
+  ]
+}
 ```

-**note** - Set the "name" attribute to identify each Memcached host, e.g. "Production" as this will be used to identify specific instances in the New Relic UI.
+**note** - Set the "name" attribute to identify each MS SQL host, e.g. "Production" as this will be used to identify specific instances in the New Relic UI.

 **note** - Each JSON object in the 'agents' array should have a type of either 'sqlserver' or 'azure'.